Sundering of the Elves: Sindar

-Those of the Teleri who reached Beleriand by the Great Sea but chose not to cross to Valinor were later called the Sindar (Grey Elves).
-They stayed in the west of Middle-earth and were ruled by Thingol.
-Many of the Sindar chose to remain behind to look for their lord Thingol (Elwë), who disappeared near the end of the journey.
+Those of the Teleri who reached Beleriand by the Great Sea but chose not to cross to Valinor were later called the Sindar (Grey Elves); their language was Sindarin.
+They stayed in the west of Middle-earth and were ruled by Thingol (Elwë).
+Many of the Sindar chose to remain behind to look for their lord Thingol, who disappeared near the end of the journey.
 These later inhabited Doriath, and were named the Iathrim or People of the Girdle, for the magical 'Girdle of Melian' that surrounded and protected the kingdom.

 Those who came to the shores of the Great Sea of Belegaer but decided to stay there, or who arrived too late to be ferried, were called the Falathrim (People of the Shore).
-They were ruled by Cirdan the Shipwright.
+They were ruled by Círdan the Shipwright.

 Those who chose to remain behind and populated the lands to the north-west of Beleriand were called the Mithrim or Grey People, giving their name to the region and the great lake there.
 Most of them later merged with the Noldor who returned to Middle-earth, especially those of Gondolin.
 Those who reached Aman were called Amanyar Teleri; they were also called the Falmari, the People of the Waves, expert with ships and the sea.